edge-group-polito/Side-Channel-Dojo/sw/sca_test.md

 print(results)

 ```
-The cpa object takes as input the traces to analyze and the leakge model to use.
+The cpa object takes as input
+- the traces to analyze
+- the leakge model

-The attack is run calling the cpa.run() method which returns the *Results* object.
+The attack is run calling the `cpa.run()` method which returns the *Results* object.
 The attack is progressive, by default updates each 25 traces.
 Optionally takes as input a callback function, called at the update

 To get each best subkey guess with the correspetive correlation value
 ```python
 results.best_guesses()